 ARTIST’S BIO

-John Woods is a Denver-based American still life painter working in oil and acrylic at a monumental scale.
+John Woods is a Denver-based American still life painter working in oil and acrylic at monumental scale.
+His large-scale works—reaching seven feet—stand in active conversation with the 250-year American still life tradition from Raphaelle Peale forward, carried into the present through contemporary painterly decisions of color, composition, and pictorial space.

-Woods' understanding of museum-quality work was shaped during formative years assisting with one of the significant private collections of postwar American and contemporary art—a collection that contributed to the Museum of Fine Arts, Boston and Harvard Art Museums.
-Working directly with pieces by Calder, Cornell, Close, Frankenthaler, de Kooning, Pollock, Kandinsky, and Thiebaud provided hands-on understanding of craft, scale, and institutional standards.
+His understanding of museum-quality work was shaped during formative years assisting with a significant private collection of postwar American and contemporary art—work that contributed to the Museum of Fine Arts, Boston, and the Harvard Art Museums.
+Hands-on exposure to artists such as Calder, Cornell, de Kooning, Pollock, Johns, and Thiebaud established a lasting standard for craft, ambition, and institutional rigor.

 ARTIST’S STATEMENT